 Week Overview

-We are now beginning the last portion in the course where we will focus on issues in applies ethics.
-The two issues for this week, abortion and animal rights, are particularly interesting issues because they force us to think about one of the most basic question of moral and political philosophy: who gets what moral consideration and why?
+We are now beginning the last portion in the course where we will focus on issues in applied ethics.
+We will start with animal rights.
+It is not obviously the most pressing in applied ethics but it is a good issue to hone our philosophical skills on because it allows us to think about a wide range of moral issues.
+It is particularly interesting issues it forces us to think about one of the most basic question of moral and political philosophy: who gets what moral consideration and why?
+In some ways, it takes us back to many of the same questions that have come up when we’ve talked about the cases of Theresa, Jodie, and Mary,

 Readings